hoangduytranuk/blender_manual/blender_docs/manual/physics/smoke/introduction.rst

    There is a *Quick Smoke* operator which will automatically create a domain object with a basic smoke/fire material.
-   It can be found in :menuselection:`3D View --> Object --> Quick Effects --> Quick Smoke`, or with the operator search menu :kbd:`Spacebar`.
+   It can be found in :menuselection:`3D View --> Object --> Quick Effects --> Quick Smoke`, or with the operator search menu :kbd:`F3`.

 .. note::